anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 Data visualization is a wonderful thing.
 Charts and graphs simplify raw data to help us understand and see important trends that are otherwise invisible.
 Now more than ever, data analysts have been instrumental in exposing Covid-19 trends that rebutt some of the most widely accepted and mythical slogans of the pro-lockdown, militant mask-wearing crowd, a crowd whose members we will subsequently refer to as the Covidians.

 Covidians are zealous apostles of the Church of Saint Fauci, bearers of the one true Science<sup>TM</sup>, eager to convert--by force if necessary--their wordly brothers and sisters who are lost in their delusional pseudoscience.
 Church laity and clergy who question the effectiveness of lockdowns, mask mandates, or suggest that Sweden's approach was successful face immediate excommunication.
 Moreover, the Church of Saint Fauci's dogma is infallible -- "Lockdowns save lives!", "Wear the damn mask!", "Do what you're told!", and others have become cornerstones of the true Science<sup>TM</sup>.
-But what can simple data analysis tell us about the Church of Saint Fauci's most cherished dogmata?
+But what can simple data analysis tell us about two of the Church of Saint Fauci's most cherished dogmata?
 Let's have a look.

 # “Lockdowns save lives.”